 2. Restructure — Lower Daily, Longer Window

-For longer-term revenue shifts, lenders will often agree to a formal restructure: lower daily payment, extended repayment window.
+For longer-term revenue shifts, funders will often agree to a formal restructure: lower daily payment, extended repayment window.
 We've placed restructures that cut the daily remit 30-50%, giving the business room to grow back into a comfortable payment.

-Lenders prefer this over collections every time.
+Funders prefer this over collections every time.
 We negotiate it for you at no cost.

 3. Consolidation — Multiple MCAs Into One Lower Payment